 NetPyNE (Networks using Python and NEURON) is a Python package to facilitate the development, simulation, parallelization, analysis, and optimization of biological neuronal networks using the NEURON simulator.

-Although NEURON already enables multiscale simulation ranging from the molecular to the network level, NEURON for networks, often requiring parallel simulations, requires substantial programming.
+Although NEURON already enables multiscale simulations ranging from the molecular to the network level, using NEURON for network simulations requires substantial programming, and often requires parallel simulations.
 NetPyNE greatly facilitates the development and parallel simulation of biological neuronal networks in NEURON for students and experimentalists.
 NetPyNE is also intended for experienced modelers, providing powerful features to incorporate complex anatomical and physiological data into models.

 For a more detailed overview of NetPyNE see:

 Our NetPyNE article in the journal eLife

 Converts a set of high-level specifications into a NEURON network model

 Specifications are provided in a simple, standardized, declarative Python-based format

 Can easily define:

 Populations: cell type and model, number of neurons or density, spatial extent, …